-A routine visit to the dermatologist may have uncovered melanoma.
+Being diagnosed with melanoma can be overwhelming.
 This is a serious form of skin cancer.
 But it's important to know that melanoma treatment has come far.
-And at UVA Health, you'll find experts who focus their careers on helping people fight this type of cancer.

 Melanoma Treatment at UVA Health